thumbnail

 mobGriefing

 Remember the creeper we talked about before?
 Well, now it’s nothing!
-You can easily disable their “oh look at me I’m a creeper” explosions by disabling mobGriefing
+You can easily disable their explosions by using _/gamerule mobGriefing [true/false]_ .
+Not only will this disable creeper explosions, but it prevents mobs from picking up your items off the ground.

-Yes, you can disable it from the command line too _/gamerule pvp [true/false]_
+Yes, you can disable player versus player combat from the command line too using _/gamerule pvp [true/false]_

 tntExplodes

-This disables TNT explosions, useful if your friend loves to “test the server capabilities”
+This rule, written as _/gamerule tntExplodes [true/false]_ disables TNT explosions.
+Useful if your friend loves to “test the server capabilities”.

 Don’t Miss It: Weekly Wrap Up - September 17th